CR7WO/text-classification-with-CNN-LSTM/README.md

 ### 3. MLP

-Finally I add a multi-layer perceptrons (also known as fully-connected network) to make a final decision.
+Finally, I add a multi-layer perceptrons (also known as the fully-connected network) to make a final decision.
 It's quite straightforward.

-## Data set
+## Dataset

-There are a training and a test data set.
-The training data set contains 6 thousand sentences, with a ill portion of 1:5.
-Test data set contains 6 hundred sentences with a portion of 1:1.
+There are a training and a test dataset.
+The training dataset contains 6 thousand sentences, with an ill portion of 1:5.
+Test dataset contains 6 hundred sentences with a portion of 1:1.

 The training set is split by me into two parts, the true training set and validation set, with a percentage of 10%.